lastweek/lastweek.github.io/docs/notes/paper_perf_shadows.md

     work for realistic applications.
     - Learned `setcontext(), getcontext(), and swapcontext()`.
 9. Bootstrapping: Using SMT Hardware to Improve Single-Thread Performance, ASPLOS'19
+10. Freeway: Maximizing MLP for slice-out-of-order execution, HPCA'19
+    - Strictly speaking this is not in this catogory.
+But it is this paper that lead me to Runahead and Helper thread topic.
+I was doing something similar so those techniques caught my eye.

 **Comments**